xStarbound/xStarbound/README.md

 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — requires a Windows DLL attached to retail Starbound, so it won't work and is likely to log script errors.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — depends on an obsolete DLL mod.
 Won't do anything.

-The following retail mods are _NOT_ fully compatible with xStarbound due to redundancy, legacy DLL requirements or visual glitches:

-- [1x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=1782208070), [3x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2681858844), [4x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2870596125) and other UI scaling mods — these won't do anything and are redundant.
-Any non-scaling features in such mods should still work though.
+The following mods are dependent on legacy DLLs and thus at least partially _incompatible_ with xStarbound:

 - [Русификатор Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2980671752) — technically fully compatible, but the mod it patches isn't compatible anyway.
 - [Unitilities | Lua Modding Library](https://steamcommunity.com/sharedfiles/filedetails/?id=2826961297) — the Hasibound-DLL-specific functionality is not supported by xStarbound.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xStarbound has differently named callbacks) and is redundant anyway because xStarbound already fully supports this feature.
 - Mods that patch in DLL-based «body dynamics» support for other mods.
 These won't do anything.

+The following retail mods are _NOT_ fully compatible with xStarbound due to redundancy:

+- [1x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=1782208070), [3x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2681858844), [4x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2870596125) and other UI scaling mods — these won't do anything and are redundant.
+Any non-scaling features in such mods should still work though.

 </details>